underscoreglook/SD-Remix/readme.md

 Eventually add SD Remix Lite to this repo
 Copy changes to 3.2.1 branch, so that it's cleaner Start making a netplay build, with stuff from todo list (consolidate todo lists from the other stuff and any leftovers), and based on suggestions
+Possibly make the default stage list normal, so we can just use vMelee default settings, then just have a settings code for the SDR Stage List.